jereh16/gradle-example-build/README.md

 - `less.gradle`: lessc configuration
 - `tomcat.gradle`: start/stop a tomcat server, usefull for integration testing
 - `release-tasks.gradle`: some default tasks, usefull when releasing software (including publishing to a maven repository)
+- `integration-test.gradle`: sourceset and tasks for running integration tests (e.g. by using selenium)

 ## Usage: